berkona/berkona.github.com/notes/astr102/_posts/2013-01-22-solar-fusion-reactions.md

 Fusion reaction combines protons into energy, positrons, Helium-4, and neutrinos.

-1. Two protons collide a weak-interaction scale producing a deuterium, a positron, and an electron neutrino: p+ + p+ &rarr; H-2 + e+ + &nu;-e
+1. Two protons collide a weak-interaction scale producing a deuterium, a positron, and an electron neutrino:
+    > p+ + p+ &rarr; H-2 + e+ + nu-e

-2. The positron almost immediately runs into an electron and annihilates, producing energy (2 gamma rays): e+ + e- &rarr; 2&gamma;
+2. The positron almost immediately runs into an electron and annihilates, producing energy (2 gamma rays):
+    > e+ + e- &rarr; 2&gamma;

 3. The electron neutrino, which only interacts with weak-force and gravity, escapes the sun without running into anything

-4. Deuterium and a proton collide producing Helium-3 and a gamma ray (a photon) H-2 + p+ &rarr; He-3 + &gamma;
+4. Deuterium and a proton collide producing Helium-3 and a gamma ray (a photon)
+    > H-2 + p+ &rarr; He-3 + &gamma;

 5. 2 Helium-3 combines to become helium-4 & 2 protons
-			He-3 + He-3 &rarr; He-4 + 2p+
+    > He-3 + He-3 &rarr; He-4 + 2p+

 6. The overall reaction:
-			6p+ &rarr; He-4 + 2p+ + 2e+ + 2&nu;-e + 2&gamma;
+    > 6p+ &rarr; He-4 + 2p+ + 2e+ + 2nu-e + 2&gamma;

 ### CNO cycle ###